Survey finds unity among U.S. young, old in a divisive time

-CHICAGO At a moment of sharp national division, here is a bit of good news: young and old are not at one another’s throats in this country.
+CHICAGO (Reuters) - At a moment of sharp national division, here is a bit of good news: young and old are not at one another’s throats in this country.

 A survey released on Thursday finds Americans of all ages have very little interest in the myth of “generation war” we hear about so often in debates about federal spending and entitlements, or from narrow-minded pundits pointing a finger at boomers for screwing it all up for millennials.